As the sun burned to a heat index of 107 degrees, a man lying on the hot concrete asked for help. His words met no response. Hours went by.

 Mattie decided to meet with Alonzo, and together they made a business plan.
 Alonzo contacted the landlord for the building that Mattie’s Thrift Store now occupies, and they were given four rent-free months to get her business up and running.

 Mattie never saw herself owning a thrift store, but she said she is using the opportunity to help others in need.
-That's why she continues to feed, cloth and talk to the homeless she finds sleeping on the loading dock outside, and that's why she hosted monthly raffles to furnish the homes of people in need.
+That's why she continues to feed, clothe and talk to the homeless she finds sleeping on the loading dock outside, and that's why she hosted monthly raffles to furnish the homes of people in need.

 It's what makes her happy.